-Let’s take a look at what the holiday was like a century ago.
+Let’s take a look at the Thanksgiving holiday a century ago.

-Today, the holiday is celebrated on the second Monday of October.
-When it became a national holiday in 1879, however, it had no fixed date, although it was normally celebrated in October or November.
+When it became a national holiday in 1879, it had no fixed date but was normally celebrated in October or November.

 The traditional meal is a familiar one, including turkey, pumpkin pie, vegetables, cranberry sauce, stuffing, potatoes and yams.
 This menu was brought to Canada by Loyalists during the American Revolution.

-Church services also are attended on the holiday.
+Church services also were attended on the holiday.

-The first Thanksgiving celebrated in Canada was celebrated in 1578.
 During the first half of the 19th century, days of thanksgiving were proclaimed to celebrate specific events.
-In the later part of the century, it was often held in November with each Thanksgiving having a different theme.
+In the later part of the century, the holiday often was held in November with each Thanksgiving having a different theme.

 In the 1920s, Thanksgiving was linked with Armistice Day.